AudiusProject/hedgehog/README.md

 ## Usage Example

 The code below shows a simple wrapper to integrate Hedgehog into your own application.
-For a fully working end-to-end example, please see the Codepen demo [here](http://www.google.com)
+For a fully working end-to-end demo with a backend hosted on Firebase, click [here](https://codesandbox.io/embed/pp9zzv2n00)
 ```js
 /**
  * hedgehogWrapper.js